 - (1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur, including inoperability and degradation of device reliability and/or performance.
 Functional operation of the device and/or non-degradation at the Absolute Maximum Ratings or other conditions beyond those indicated in the Recommended Operating Conditions is not implied.
-The Recommended Operating Conditions indicate conditions at which the device is functional and should not be operated beyond such conditions. - (2) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/Distributors for availability and specifications. - (3) The absolute maximum specification of the 'SW to GND' applies to dc voltage.
-An extended negative voltage limit of -10 V applies to a pulse of up to 50 ns.
+The Recommended Operating Conditions indicate conditions at which the device is functional and should not be operated beyond such conditions. - (2) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/ Distributors for availability and specifications. - (3) The absolute-maximum specification of the 'SW to GND' applies to dc voltage.
+An extended negative voltage limit of -10 V applies to a pulse of up to 50 ns. - (4) For soldering specifications, refer to the application report Absolute Maximum Ratings for Soldering (SNOA549).

-6.2 Handling Ratings: LM22670
+6.2 Handling Ratings: LM22678